All About the Cry-It-Out Method for Sleep Training

 • Waking frequently at night and needing help to get back to sleep

 As you select the right approach to sleep training for your family, use your best judgment to decide what will work for you.
-But remember, if your little one doesn’t seem to be responding to your chosen approach, you can always consider trying a different method.
+But remember, consistency is everything when it comes to sleep, so once you choose a sleep training method, give it at least 2 weeks before deciding it isn’t a fit for your baby.

 And as you prepare for sleep training, check out this video from Mandy, our Pediatric Sleep Coach, so you are set up for success:

-Preparing to sleep train is almost as essential as consistently delivering the sleep-training method itself.
-So, before you actually start the CIO method, there are a few important steps you should take:
+Preparing for sleep training is almost as essential as consistently implementing the sleep-training method itself.
+Therefore, before you actually begin the CIO method, there are a few key steps you should take:

 • Determine your timeline.
 First, you’ll want to choose when to start the CIO method.
-Discuss the approach with your partner and other caregivers, so you are all on the same page, then agree on when to start implementing the method.
-I typically recommend starting on a weekend or when you can fully focus on this effort.
+Discuss the approach with your partner and other caregivers, so you’re all on the same page, then agree on when to start implementing your cry-it-out sleep training schedule.
+A good idea is to start on a weekend or when you can fully focus on this effort.
 It’s also important to have a clear couple of weeks in front of you, with no travel or other interruptions.

 • Adjust your baby’s sleep schedule.
-Make sure your baby is following a developmentally appropriate schedule with the right number of naps at the right times each day.
+Make sure your baby is following a developmentally appropriate schedule with the right number of naps at the right times each day and following age-appropriate wake windows.
 As a rough rule of thumb:

 • 4-7 months: three naps (morning, lunchtime, and afternoon)